dsouzaalfred/dsouzaalfred.github.io/_posts/2020-08-27-jsx-what-is-that.md

 ```

 ## Conditions
-Want to display text based on some condition we can do that too.
+Want to display text based on some condition? we can do that too.
 ```javascript
 import React from 'react';